ice-wm/man/icesound.md

     **ALSA** is rather involved to program and it works, but this could use more testing.
 It plays at most one sound at a time.

-- **ESounD**

-    The **ESounD** interface is much simpler to implement and this works very well, because the difficult details are handled by the **ESounD** Sound Daemon.
-It supports mixing of sounds when multiple GUI events occur within a second.
-This may be the best option currently.
-It requires that [esd(1)](https://manned.org/esd.1) is running and that **icesound** can connect to it.

 - **LibAO**